ncpa0cpl/react-quarks/README.md

 # React Quarks

-#### Quarks is a simple, lightweight and easy to use state management library for React with full support for Asynchronous State Updates
+#### React Quarks is a simple, lightweight and easy to use state management library for React with full support for Asynchronous State Updates

 ## Installation